L10 Windows Rooflights Screens Louvres Checklist

 - Excessive glazing on any face (heat loss and thermal discomfort in winter)

-- Excessive glazing on south and west faces (heat gains in summer unless it is managed and exploited)
+- Excessive glazing on east and west faces (heat gains in summer unless it is managed and exploited)

-- Single glazing: higher chance of condensation on inner face
+- higher chance of condensation on inner face

 - Double Glazed Sealed Units only offering U Value between 1.0 and 2.0 W/m2.K

-- Most is reported to be illegally logged: destroys forests, communities and habitation
+- Much is reported to be illegally logged: destroys forests, communities, habitation, biodiversity

 - CCA (Copper Chrome Arsenic) Treated softwood, See Z12